-exchange data and scientific information in support of the work and objectives of both , consistent with the confidentiality rules, information sharing policies and internal data security procedures of each organisation including, but not limited to, information on:
+exchange data and scientific information in support of the work and objectives of both [Commissions] Organizations, consistent with the confidentiality rules, information sharing policies and internal data security procedures of each organisation including, but not limited to, information on:

 vessels authorised to fish in accordance with conservation and management measures adopted under the NPFC and Antigua Conventions;

-at the specific request of one of the Organisations, transshipment activities of those vessels authorised to conduct transshipment in accordance with conservation and management measures adopted under the NPFC and Antigua Conventions, on a necessity basis; and,
+at the specific request of one of the Commissions, transshipment activities of those vessels authorised to conduct transshipment in accordance with conservation and management measures adopted under the NPFC and Antigua Conventions, on a necessity basis; and,

-vessels identified as having engaged in illegal, unreported and unregulated (IUU) fishing activity and the IUU Vessel Lists established by each Organisation.
+vessels identified as having engaged in illegal, unreported and unregulated (IUU) fishing activity and the IUU Vessel Lists established by each Commission.

-collaborate, where appropriate, on research efforts relating to species and stocks of mutual interest, including non-target, associated and dependent species;
+collaborate, where and as appropriate, on research efforts relating to species and stocks of mutual interest, including non-target, associated and dependent species;

-cooperate whereappropriate, on the implementation of conservation and management measures adopted under the NPFC Convention and under the Antigua Convention;
+cooperate where and as appropriate, on the implementation of conservation and management measures adopted under the NPFC Convention and under the Antigua Convention;

 share best practices in areas of mutual interest, including but not limited to:

-monitoring, control and surveillance policies and systems, including with respect to Vessel Monitoring Systems;
+monitoring, control and surveillance policies and systems, including with respect to Vessel Monitoring Systems (VMS) and to any Electronic Monitoring Schemes (EMS);

 administration, auditing, training and structure of observer programmes; and

-Compliance Monitoring Schemes, and information management systems.
+compliance and information management systems.

-exchange on expertise gained, lessons learned and use of best practices between the Organisations’ Secretariats in their areas of activity.
+exchange on expertise gained, lessons learned and use of best practices in their areas of activity, within each [Commission] Organization, including its Secretariat.

-consistent with each Organisation’s rules of procedure, grant reciprocal observer status to representatives of the respective Organisations in relevant meetings of each Organisation, including those of each Organisation’s subsidiary bodies
+consistent with each Commission’s rules of procedure, grant reciprocal observer status to representatives of the respective Commissions in relevant meetings of each Commission , including those of its subsidiary bodies.

+[All] joint programs, projects, and actions [that may derive from the collaboration and cooperation referred to above] [shall] should be:

+defined with all the details required for their implementation through the development and adoption of specific agreements under terms of reference or project proposals.

+subject to the availability of the financial and human resources necessary for their implementation.

 CONSULTATIVE PROCESS

-To facilitate effective development, implementation and enhancement of cooperation, the Organisations may establish a consultative process between their respective Secretariats that includes telephone, email and any other means of communication.
-The consultative process may also proceed in the margins of meetings at which both Organisations’ Secretariats are represented by appropriate staff.
+To facilitate effective development, implementation and enhancement of cooperation, the Commissions may establish a consultative process between their respective Secretariats that includes telephone, email and any other means of communication.
+The consultative process may also proceed in the margins of meetings at which both Commissions’ Secretariats are represented by appropriate staff.

 MODIFICATION

-This MoU may be modified at any time with the mutual written consent of both Organisations.
+This MoU may be modified at any time with the mutual written consent of both Commissions.

 LEGAL STATUS

 This MoU does not create legally binding rights or obligations.
-Each Organisation should cover their own costs related to the implementation of this MoU.
+Each Commission should cover its own costs related to the implementation of this MoU.

-This MoU does not alter the obligations of members of either Organisation to comply with the conservation and management measures adopted under their respective Conventions.
+This MoU does not alter the rights and obligations of members of either Commission under their respective Conventions, including the obligation to comply with the conservation and management measures adopted by their respective Commission.

 OTHER PROVISIONS